A stableness of resistance model for nonresponse adjustment with callback data: Supplementary material

 \section{Supplementary material}

-Supplementary material online includes estimation under an alternative parameterization, estimation with multiple callbacks, proof of theorems, propositions, and equations, a simulation for sensitivity analysis, codes and data for reproducing the simulations and applications.
+Supplementary materials online include further illustration for the stableness of resistance assumption, estimation under an alternative parametrization, the efficient influence function under the semiparametric model that $A_1(X;\alpha_1),\Gamma(X,Y;\gamma)$ are correctly specified, estimation with multiple callbacks, proof of theorems, propositions, and important equations, additional simulations and real data analysis results, and codes and data for reproducing the simulations and application.